William Frawley: Early career

 Frawley began performing in Broadway theater.
 His first such show was the musical comedy, Merry, Merry in 1925.
-He had his first dramatic role in 1932, playing press agent Owen O'Malley in the original production of Ben Hecht and Charles MacArthur's Twentieth Century.
+Frawley had his first dramatic role in 1932, playing press agent Owen O'Malley in the original production of Ben Hecht and Charles MacArthur's Twentieth Century.
 He continued to be a dramatic actor at various venues until 1933.

-In 1916, he had appeared in two short subject silent films.
+In 1916, Frawley appeared in two short subject silent films.
 He subsequently performed in three more, but did not decide to develop a cinematic career until 1933, when he appeared in some short comedy films and the feature musical Moonlight and Pretzels (Universal Studios, 1933).
-He moved to Los Angeles, where he signed a seven-year contract with Paramount Pictures.
+Frawley moved to Los Angeles, where he signed a seven-year contract with Paramount Pictures.

-Finding much work as a character actor, he had roles in comedies, dramas, musicals, Westerns, and romances.
-He appeared in Miracle on 34th Street (1947) as Judge Harper's political adviser, who warns his client in great detail of the dire political consequences if he rules that there is no Santa Claus.
-Some of his other memorable film roles were the baseball manager in Joe E. Brown's Alibi Ike (1935), the wedding host in Charlie Chaplin's Monsieur Verdoux (1947), and a hard-nosed insurance investigator in My Home in San Antone with Roy Acuff and Lloyd Corrigan.
+Finding much work as a character actor, Frawley had roles in comedies, dramas, musicals, Westerns, and romances.
+He appeared in Miracle on 34th Street (1947) as Judge Harper's (Gene Lockhart) political adviser, who warns his client in great detail of the dire political consequences if he rules that there is no Santa Claus.
+Some of Frawley's other memorable film roles were as the baseball manager in Joe E. Brown's Alibi Ike (1935), the wedding host in Charlie Chaplin's Monsieur Verdoux (1947), and a hard-nosed insurance investigator in My Home in San Antone with Roy Acuff and Lloyd Corrigan.
+He appeared in two movies starring James Cagney, Something to Sing About and Kiss Tomorrow Goodbye.